Can You Buy a Money Order With a Credit Card?

 Yes.
 You can buy a money order with a credit card as well as with a debit card, check or bank transfer.
 Western Union and 7-11 are two notable examples of merchants that allow you to buy a money order with a credit card.

+Unless credit is your only option and sending money is a necessity, however, buying a money order with a credit card is probably not going to be the best move for your wallet.
 Credit card companies consider the purchase of a money order to be the equivalent of a cash advance, so the transaction will trigger an expensive fee as well as the immediate accrual of a high interest rate.
-Issuers don’t want their customers to be able to bypass cash advance fees and the revenue they provide, which one could otherwise do by sending oneself credit-funded money orders.

-With that in mind, we broke down the payment methods accepted by each of the 10 most popular money order services in order to give you a sense of which providers are available to you and what steps you can take to minimize costs.
-We also highlighted other ways that you can use credit in situations one might assume would necessitate purchasing a money order, such as paying utility and credit card bills or sending money to friends and family.
+To help people make the right moves, we broke down the payment methods accepted by some of the most popular money order services.
+This will give you a sense of which providers are available to you and what steps you can take to minimize costs.
+We also highlighted other ways that you can use credit in situations where you might assume a money order is necessary, such as paying utility and credit card bills or sending money to friends and family.

 *Policies may vary at MoneyGram locations within stores like Walmart.

-As you can see, a number of money order providers accept credit cards but card issuer rules dictate that all process the transactions as a cash advance.
-Credit card transactions are processed as a cash advance.
-As a result, you’ll trigger an expensive fee ($14.08 on average) and a high interest rate (22.33%) will immediately apply to the amount you send as well as your existing balance.
-We therefore do not recommend funding a money order with a cash advance, especially since free options are available.
+As you can see, a few money order providers accept credit cards.
+However, credit card issuer rules dictate that all process this type of transaction as a cash advance.
+As a result, you’ll trigger an expensive fee (3.29% on average), and a high interest rate (20.34% on average) will immediately apply to the amount of the cash advance.
+Fees and APRs differ by credit card issuer, but are almost always expensive, so we do not recommend funding a money order with a credit card if you can avoid it.